zskey-zn/3D-HiFi/README.md

 ## <span id="help">Get help</span>
 ### Help
-For detailed instructions regarding chromosome ordering, orientation, and visualization, please see [automated_orient_visualization_pipeline](https://github.com/zskey-zn/HAST/tree/main/automated_orient_visualization).
+For detailed instructions regarding chromosome ordering, orientation, and visualization, please see [automated_orient_visualization_pipeline](https://github.com/zskey-zn/3D-HiFi/tree/main/automated_orient_visualization).

-Feel free to raise an issue at the [isssue page](https://github.com/zskey-zn/HAST/issues)
+Feel free to raise an issue at the [isssue page](https://github.com/zskey-zn/3D-HiFi/issues)

 `Note:` Please ask questions on the issue page first.
 They are also helpful to other users.
 ### Contact
 For addtional help, please send an email to zhengshang@frasergen.com

 ## <span id="Citaing">Citating</span>
-If you use HAST in your work,please cite:
+If you use 3D-HiFi in your work,please cite: